-Luau works through the use of a simple "updates" file that's publicly available (published by the software maintainer) and describes all the currently available updates to all current software releases.
-In general, this will simply consist of a list of all the currently available releases, though more complicated scenarios (along with the possibility to send messages and other goodies to the user-base) are also available.
+Luau works through the use of a simple "software respoitory" file that's publicly available (published by the software maintainer) and describes all the currently available updates to all current software releases.
+In general, this will simply consist of a list of all the currently available releases, though more complicated scenarios (along with the possibility to send messages and other configuration updates to the user-base) are also available.
 For more information on this, skip on down to the Developer's Guide.

-1.3.
-Why Luau?
+1.3.Why Luau?

 At this point, you may be asking why all this trouble to implement a solution to a problem that's already been solved by the likes of apt, RHN, and so on.
 As mentioned before, Luau is not meant to replace these systems unilaterally, but rather to supplement them.
-Both ways of working have their pros and cons, which I've tried to enumerate without bias (as if that were possible) below:
+Both ways of working have their pros and cons, some of which I've tried to enumerate below: